TurtleCode84/TurtleCode84/README.md

 ### About me:
 - Full-stack web developer, active maintainer of several web projects
+- Computer engineering student
-- Network engineer & administrator for my own and other network systems
+- Systems administrator for my own and other server projects

 _More coming soon..._